yifso/nteract/docs/notes/other-group.md

 ### Usage

-The example below shows we can use the `ModalController` component within this package to render an about modal.
+The example below shows to use the `ModalController` component within this package to render an about modal.

 ```javascript
 import { ModalController, MODAL_TYPES } from "@nteract/connected-components";